mike1o1/scout_test/README.md

 There are two ways to fix this:

 1) Remove the `meta-tags` gem
-2) Modify the `index.html` template for posts to not render as a collection
+2) Modify the `index.html` template for posts to not render as a collection, and instead render each post using a `.each`